 The resistance is created by the fineness of the grind, the amount of the coffee in the basket, and the tamping pressure.
 All are relative to creating a good espresso beverage.
 The brew pressure gauge is a good feature found now on most espresso machines.
 However, it is not a good tool because many newbies read the gauge when the machine is not extracting.
 In this last case, this gauge has no relevance unless the vibration pump espresso machine is directly plumbed to a water supply.
 In this direct plumbed case, it can or may show the water line pressure.
 However, not always.
 On tank versions, it can show the pressure of the heat exchanger or heated boiler in an espresso machine.

 The brew pressure gauge can be used to see that the vibration pump works.
+A water softener may be clogged, and the machine can be tested by removing the water softener.
 Usually, a dead pump will not pump at all.
 If a brew pressure gauge is not reaching 8-9 bar pressure, then the resistance in the ground coffee in the basket is the problem.
-Otherwise, it can be the over pressure valve is faulty.
+Otherwise, it can be the over pressure valve is faulty by opening too low of a pressure.
 To test, a blind filter basket or insert needs to be inserted into the portafilter which is then locked into the grouphead (you can only do this on machines with a 3-way valve on the grouphead).
 If the pressure goes up to 8 bar or higher, the over pressure valve is ruled out and everything points to the grinder, the amount of coffee in the basket, or the tamping pressure.

 Pump Pressure Gauge